appsmithorg/appsmith-docs/core-concepts/dynamic-ui/widget-visibility.md

 ![](../../.gitbook/assets/dynamic-forms.gif)

-{% hint style="success" %}
-Hide the tabs in the tab widget to make it look like the views are changing in place
+> Hide the tabs in the tab widget to make it look like the views are changing in place
-{% endhint %}